sijakret/lit-transition/doc/guide/02-basics.md

 # Marking templates

-Transitions are triggered every time a template is rerendered.
+Transitions are triggered every time a template is re-rendered.
 This means, that whenever sections unrelated to your transition trigger a redraw, all transition directives are re-executed as well.

-In some scenerios, re-runing these animations might be desired.
+In some scenarios, re-running these animations might be desired.
 To only trigger transitions on content that actually changed, we need to mark templates so lit-transition can recognized templates it has already seen and skip animations.